arbor-sim/arbor/doc/fileformat/swc.rst

 NEURON interpretation
 """""""""""""""""""""
 The NEURON interpretation was obtained by experimenting with the ``Import3d_SWC_read`` function.
-We came up with the following set of rules that govern NEURON's SWC behavior and enforced them in arbor's NEURON-complaint SWC
+We came up with the following set of rules that govern NEURON's SWC behavior and enforce them in Arbor's NEURON-complaint SWC
 interpreter:

 * SWC files must contain a soma sample and it must to be the first sample.